Both freelancing and entrepreneurship can be great ways to start an online business.

 Entrepreneurs look to create scalable businesses that can serve more customers without requiring increased time input or operational costs.
 This involves creating systems, hiring staff, creating automation and investing in business assets so that revenue outpaces expenses.

-Should I Start With Freelancing or Entrepreneurship?
+Should You Start With Freelancing or Entrepreneurship?

 Freelancing is often a great way to get your feet wet in the world of entrepreneurship .